shirley-wu/cross-doc-misinfo-detection/README.md

         │   └── {entity,relation,event}.cs   # IE outputs of entity / relation / event extraction in cold-start format
         └── ...

+For both document-level and event-level detection,  **0 stands for real and 1 stands for fake**.

 ## Training

 Specify `$DATA $OUTPUT $EPOCH` before you continue.